Exercise and Nutrition Science

 Nancy H. Hunt, Associate Professor of Nutrition

 Autumn C. Marshall, Professor of Nutrition

 Matthew D. Ruiz, Associate Professor of Exercise Science

 Jeremy Townsend, Assistant Professor of Exercise Science

 The M.S. in exercise and nutrition science is a 36-hour program combining the disciplines of exercise science and nutrition.
 Students with a background in exercise science, nutrition or other allied health or science areas will have advanced educational opportunities in either a wellness (working with healthy individuals) or clinical track.
 Students will choose a thesis or practicum option as their culminating experience.
 For more information, look online at exns.lipscomb.edu.

-- Program flexibility-four core courses, with electives designed to meet professional and educational goals
+- Program flexibility - five core courses, a culminating experience, and electives designed to meet professional and educational goals

 - Interdisciplinary curriculum

 - Opportunities for research or networking with local organizations for practical experience

 - Certification opportunities through ACSM, NSCA, or other professional organizations